 “People Who Use Drugs Deserve To Get AIDS and Die?”

-No Dr Berry, as a health office you should know the difference of life’s realities regarding drug use.
+No Dr Berry, as a health officer you should know the difference of life’s realities regarding drug use.

 People Who Use Drugs Know They Are Taking The Chance Of Getting AIDS And Other Diseases.
 Supplying pamphlets on how to use drugs ‘safely’ and the tools to use them is YOU saying they deserve to die.